RakiDesign/KriptonPass/README.md

 - **Auto Lock:** Automatically locks after 5 minutes of inactivity.
 - **Secure Clipboard:** Copied passwords are automatically cleared after 30 seconds.
 - **Panic Mode:** Emergency feature to instantly destroy all data.
+- **Leak Check:** The ability to measure how many times your password has been leaked before and its strength.

 Note: This application runs locally.
 If you lose your kripton_key.key file, your data cannot be recovered!
 ## 🚀 Installation